ethanjing/StevensGuide/README.md

 ## License
 This software is licensed under the GNU General Public License v3.0 License.
 For more information, read the file [LICENSE](https://github.com/ethanjing/StevensGuide/blob/master/LICENSE).

+## Instructions

+* Git clone the repository and Create a virtual environment
+* In the virtual environment, type "pip3 install django"
+* In the virtual environment, type "pip3 install pillow"
+* Under the path /StevensGuide/stevens_guid_site, type "python manage.py runserver"
+* Connect to "http://127.0.0.1:8000/" by web browser
+* By "http://127.0.0.1:8000/admin/" to enter admin web console admin acount:
+    username: jing
+    password: admin123